 - If not ... why not?

 OK, why did I ask you to make 60 throws?
-Well, only 6 throws would not give you good results, 600 throws would have been too hard, so I chose 60, which is 10 lots of 6.
+Well, 6 throws is not enough for good results.
+600 will give good results but is a lot of work.
+So 60 seems OK, and is also 10 lots of 6.

 So we should expect 10 of each number, like this: